sdevikar/cpp/alexander_stepaniv/notes/notes_alexander_stepaniv.md

 }
 ```

-2. Inequality: Same as above.
+2.Inequality: Same as above.
 However, there are two ways to do it:

 ```cpp
 // option1: Bad option because it's independent of equality and potentially will require more code to be changed in case code change is required